CosmodiumCS/Introduction-to-Cryptography/module02/README.md

 - faster than asymmetric encryption
 	- more on 'asymmetric encryption' in module 3

-## 0.2.2 - Understanding Caesar Cipher
+## 0.2.2 - Understanding The Caesar Cipher
 - a symmetric encryption ciphering process, that works by moving [shifitng] letters down the alphabet by a certain number [index]
 - it was named after Julius Caesar, who used it as a way to send messages amoungst his army
 - Cryptography With Java | Caesar Cipher livestream - 'https://www.youtube.com/watch?v=VLOzGG7u4x4'